mpv-player/mpv/DOCS/man/input.rst

 ``vo-drop-frame-count``
     Frames dropped by VO (when using ``--framedrop=vo``).

+``mistimed-frame-count``
+    Number of video frames that were not timed correctly in display-sync mode for the sake of keeping A/V sync.
+This does not include external circumstances, such as video rendering being too slow or the graphics driver somehow skipping a vsync.
+It does not include rounding errors either (which can happen especially with bad source timestamps).
+For example, using the ``display-desync`` mode should never change this value from 0.

 ``percent-pos`` (RW)
     Position in current file (0-100).
 The advantage over using this instead of calculating it out of other properties is that it properly falls back to